Aljgutier/react_firebase/README.md

 ```

 As compared to the `create-react-app`, the approach used before v19, there is now a`main.tsx` in the src directory instead of `index.jsx` and in the public directory `vite.svg`.
 We also see `vite.config.js` in the main project directory.

+The vite.config.js is an object with different keys such as plugins, server, build, preview, optimizeDeps, worker, and more.
+For detailed information ont the vite config, find the documentation [here](https://vite.dev/config/)

 Notice that the App and main suffixes are changed `tsx` (manually changed, after the app creation) since our implementation will follow typescript conventions.